FabienRoger/WInfoForTwitter/README.md

 $ python server.py
 ```

-## Current limitations and possible improvements.
+## Current limitations and possible improvements

 I do not have the funding to run a permanent server to support the extension.
 Feel free to run it yourself if you do !